ConradoBadenas/GuSprites/README.md

 The library is completely free for use but a mention would be appreciated ;)

+## UPDATE 2025-09-12

+New feature: TileAnimated.
+Now, animated tiles can be obtained more accurately when executing RenderFrame.
+This has been included:

+- A new parameter, MAX_ANIMATED_TILES_PER_SCREEN.
+- An assembly routine, SET_TILE_ANIMATED, which changes nothing on screen when routine is called.
+- Three Basic subroutines, in the spirit of TileChecked, to use the TileAnimated feature: SetTileAnimated, SetTiledObjectAnimated, and FillWithTileAnimated.
+- An example program to see what this feature does: TestLib-TileAnimated.zxbas and TestLib-TileAnimated.tap.
+You can comment/uncomment lines 114-116 of ZXBasic program (please, check that 2 lines are commented and 1 is uncommented before compiling) to check that using SetTile/FillWithTile or SetTileChecked/FillWithTileChecked does not produce a perfect animation (you might have to slow down your emulator to see the imperfection), and that animation by SetTileAnimated/FillWithTileAnimated is accurate.
+- An analysis program to understand how tiles and sprites interact when creating DrawOps, and what information is stored in DRAW_OPS_A and DRAW_OPS_B (via CURRENT_DRAW_OPS and CURRENT_CLEAR_OPS): analisis.zxbas (in Spanish) and analisis.tap.

+New feature: a new mechanism to choose the features of this library.
+Since now, users had to define/undefine the parameters included at the beginning of GuSprites.zxbas to chose which features to use (PRECOMPUTED_SPRITES, ENABLE_PRINT, MERGE_TILES, etc.), which implied to make changes in the file GuSprites.zxbas and, more importantly, that these changes had to be manually repeated when downloading a new version of the library.
+Now, all user-defined parameters are left undefined so that the user should define those needed before including GuSprites.zxbas into their Boriel ZX Basic programs.
+These user-defined parameters are included between line 1 (CONFIG DEFINES) and line 93 (END CONFIG DEFINES) with corresponding explanations (many by Agustín Gimenez Bernad, aka Dr. Gusman).
+Also, programs that relied on parameters defined with default values (in previous versions of GuSprites.zxbas) will compile as before (backward compatibility).
+Please, note:

+- The parameter ALL_NEEDED_PARAMETERS_ALREADY_DEFINED.
+When not defined (default), ENABLE_PRINT, ENABLE_1x1_SPRITES, ..., and ENABLE_INTERRUPTS are defined to default values in previous versions of GuSprites.zxbas (see lines 98-110 of GuSprites.zxbas).
+When defined, all parameters are left undefined, and you should define into your Boriel ZX Basic program (not in the library) the parameters that you need.
+- Some example programs to see how to operate with ALL_NEEDED_PARAMETERS_ALREADY_DEFINED undefined (TestLib-Clipping.zxbas, TestLib-TileAnimated.zxbas, TestLib.zxbas, and TestPrintString.zxbas) and defined (TestLib-Everything.zxbas, and analisis.zxbas).

+Old feature, made visible and definible: ROM_CHARSET.
+Now you can let ROM_CHARSET undefined (which defines it to be 3C00h; please, note https://skoolkid.github.io/rom/asm/3D00.html), or you can use your own character set by setting this parameter appropriately (which lets you use 256 different characters if you define them).

+Some minor changes in the code and comments.
+If you want to track them, please visit https://github.com/ConradoBadenas/GuSprites/commit/85d9527fd6725f6e85c693fd514cff7c11b1b6b8

 ## UPDATE 2025-08-14

 Added the "WithClipping" version of the Draw*Sprite functions.